• Categories

 How Many Beers in a Keg?
 Breaking Down Each Size

-The half-barrel keg, often simply called a "full keg," is the heavyweight champion of beer kegs.
+The heavyweight champion of beer kegs is the half-barrel keg also known as the full keg.
 This substantial container holds an impressive 15.5 gallons of your favorite brew.

 But what does that mean in practical terms?